moan0s/alertbot/README.md

 **Prerequisites:**
 * A maubot instance: Please [refer to the docs](https://docs.mau.fi/maubot/usage/setup/index.html) for setting up one
-* An instance of alertmanager
+* An instance of alertmanager or grafana or a similar alerting program that is able to send webhooks

 **Getting the code**